mackenly/propresenter-triggers/README.md

 #### Trigger Object
 A trigger object is a JSON object with the following properties:
 - `type` (string): The type of trigger.
 Currently, only `action` is supported.
 - `key` (string): The key of the action to trigger.
 Keys are defined by the listening application.
 If the key is not recognized by the listening application, the trigger will be ignored.
+Keys are case sensitive and should be camelCase.
 - `value` (string): The value to pass to the action.
 This is optional and may be omitted if the action does not require a value.
 Depending on the action the string can be a number, boolean, string, or JSON object.
 - `when_next` (boolean): If `true`, the action will be triggered if the trigger is present on the next slide.
 If `false` or omitted, the action will be triggered when the slide containing the trigger is shown.